jamessabby/OOP_FinalProj_CampusKiosk/README.md

-# Campus Kiosk

-A smart kiosk interface for DLSU-D designed to provide accessible campus services using Java Swing.

----

 ## What is Campus Kiosk?

 **Campus Kiosk** is a Java desktop application built with `JOptionPane` and `JFrame` to simulate a self-service kiosk station located at DLSU-D's Gate 1 Rotunda.
 It provides students and staff access to: